 4. Send Pride-themed gifts

-Don’t let the distance from LGBTQ+ loved ones prevent you from celebrating Pride.
+Don’t let the distance from LGBTQIA+ loved ones prevent you from celebrating Pride.
 Consider mailing a gift to make someone smile.
 “Sending others Pride-themed cookies, gift boxes, or rainbow roses is a great way to open the door for sharing education and embracing the Pride colors,” Lacey says.

 5. Put on a fundraiser

 Pride Month creates the perfect opportunity to support causes that matter to the community.
 If you want to make more than just a personal contribution, consider putting on a larger fundraiser.
-Lacey suggests starting an LGBTQ+ art drive.
+Lacey suggests starting an LGBTQIA+ art drive.

 Social media makes it easier than ever to connect with the larger community to find potential participants.
 Or, plug into an event that’s already taking place in your area.
 “Here in Jacksonville, Florida, there is an opportunity every first Saturday during the summer months for artists and farmers to rent a booth and sell their creations,” Lacey says.
-“You could easily coordinate a group of artists to sell their work and maybe even have some proceeds go to an LGBTQ+ community group.”
+“You could easily coordinate a group of artists to sell their work and maybe even have some proceeds go to an LGBTQIA+ community group.”

 6. Host a party

 And if you don’t all live near one another, make it a virtual party.
 “The internet makes it possible to see your loved ones at the click of a button,” Pagès says.
-“Take this opportunity to organize a little event online where members of the LGBTQ+ and their allies can get together and have some fun.
+“Take this opportunity to organize a little event online where members of the LGBTQIA+ and their allies can get together and have some fun.